meerkat-manor/marti/docs/source/why.md

 ## Documents

 Documents in this context are digital storage objects such as operating system files, cloud storage objects or blobs.
-The document content has structure and contains multiple records.
+The document content can have structure and contains multiple records or it can be unstructered such as PDFs.
+If you are including PDFs then they are likely to be be supporting documents for your actual data files.

 The **martiLQ** framework is not intended to be used for single record transfers such as in single web transactions.
 It is for providing controls when moving large amounts of